-The principle means of mine access are provided by one vertical 5 m diameter shaft and a ramp from surface.
-The shaft is used to hoist ore from the 700 m level.
-The surface is nominally 1200 m above datum.
-A conveyor decline descends from the 700 m level to the 550 m level and provides ore hoisting from the deeper levels of the mine.
-The mine is highly mechanized and a number of different stoping methods are employed but the most significant are bench-and-fill and drift-and-fill.
-Backfill is provided by hydraulically placed sand, paste tailings and internally generated waste rock.
+Neves-Corvo mines underground from five major orebodies.
+The principal means of mine access are by a shaft and a ramp from surface.
+The shaft is used to hoist ore from the 700 m level while a conveyor descends from the 700 m level to transport ore from the deeper levels of the mine.
+The mine is highly mechanized and several different stoping methods are employed with the most significant being bench-and-fill and drift-and-fill.